Mokayed/UFO-hand-in-3/README.md

 This tool could increase responsetime significantly.
 ### Conclusion

 We can conclude that the complaints from USA and Asia were legit.
 This was proofed by the numbers that USA took almost 4 seconds, and that Asia took almost 7.
-This means that the new server should be somewhere between USA and Asia (could be New Zealand for example)
+This means that the new server should be somewhere between USA and Asia (ideally in New Zealand since it had the worse performance in the experiment)